Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Green Bay and its opponents have combined for 50 points -- this matchup's point total -- only twice this season.
+- Green Bay and its opponents have scored at least 50 points -- this matchup's over/under -- only twice this season.

-- Cincinnati's games have gone over 50 points in only one opportunity this season.

-- The two teams combine to average 46.8 points per game, 3.2 less than the total in this contest.

-- This contest's total is 6.2 points above the 43.8 these two squads combine to allow per game this season.

-- The Packers and their opponents score an average of 48.6 points per game, 1.4 fewer than Sunday's total.
+- Sunday's over/under is 3.2 points higher than the combined 46.8 PPG average of the two teams.

-- The 50 over/under in this game is 5.0 points higher than the 45.0 average total in Bengals games this season.
+- The average total in Packers games this season is 48.6, 1.4 points fewer than Sunday's total of 50.

 Packers stats and trends

-- Green Bay has three wins against the spread in four games this year.
+- Green Bay has three wins against the spread in four games this season.

-- This season, the Packers have two ATS wins in three games as a favorite of 3 points or more.
+- The Packers have been favored by 3 points or more three times this season and have covered the spread in two of them.

 - Green Bay's games this year have gone over the total in two out of four opportunities (50%).

-- When Green Bay records more than 18.8 points, it is 3-0 against the spread and 3-0 overall.
+- Green Bay is 3-0 against the spread and 3-0 overall this season when the team puts up more than 18.8 points.

-- The Packers average just five fewer yards per game (318), than the Bengals give up per contest (323).
+- The Packers rack up just five fewer yards per game (318), than the Bengals allow per outing (323).

-- Green Bay is 2-0 against the spread and 2-0 overall when the team piles up over 323 yards.
+- When Green Bay piles up more than 323 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Packers have turned the ball over four times, while the Bengals have forced four.
+- The Packers have four giveaways this season, while the Bengals have four takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Bengals.